-Poses like downward dog, planks, and upward facing dog use this muscle to stabilize the pose.
+Poses like downward dog, planks, and upward-facing dog use this muscle to stabilize the pose.
 They are more likely to produce pain, especially when the practitioner is unstable or struggling with fatigue.
-They will be less likely to produce pain when the muscle is warm and stretched out from those chest openers.
+They will be less likely to have pain when the muscle is warm and stretched out from those chest openers.

 As well, hand balance poses tend to aggravate this muscle.
-However, it is usually overlooked as the source of pain.
-Practitioners tend to look at wrist and elbow problems because the pain is often focused on the forearm and hand.
+Often it is overlooked as the source of pain.
+Instead, practitioners tend to look at wrist and elbow problems because the pain focuses on the forearm and hand.

 Support Integrative Works to